-Two animals familiar to homeowners and those residing in suburban environments are the squirrel and chipmunk.
-Chipmunks are smaller members of the same family of animals as tree squirrels and are distinguishable by the broad stripes along their backs.
+Chipmunks are smaller members of the same family of animals as tree squirrels, however, are distinguishable by the broad stripes along their backs.
 Squirrels and chipmunks primarily consume plant matter, and their diet varies with the seasons.
-They typically eat and store acorns and other nuts underground, which provide caches of food for the winter.
+They typically eat and store acorns and other nuts underground, which provide them caches of food for the winter.
 Spring flowers and growing buds are also eaten as the weather warms, and in the summer squirrels and chipmunks often eat fruits and berries.

 Although they are good climbers, chipmunks prefer to live in burrows they often dig below tree stumps, fallen logs, woodpiles, retaining walls, and rock piles.
 Chipmunk burrows are 2 inches in diameter, plunge steeply downward, and have loose dirt around the entrance.

 Eastern chipmunks mate in the early spring, and then again in early summer, producing litters of 4-5 twice a year.